 11.1 The invalidity or unenforceability of any portion or provision of this Agreement shall not affect the validity or enforceability of any other portion or provision.
 Any invalid or unenforceable portion or provision shall be deemed severed from this Agreement, and the balance of this Agreement shall be construed and enforced as if this Agreement did not contain such invalid or unenforceable portion or provision.
 Notwithstanding the provisions of the preceding sentence, should any term or provision of this Agreement be found invalid by any governmental authority having jurisdiction thereof, the parties shall immediately renegotiate in good faith such term or provision of this Agreement to the extent necessary to eliminate such invalidity.

 11.2 This Agreement, and the Exhibits attached hereto constitute the entire agreement between the parties with respect to the subject matter hereof, and there are no oral or written understandings, representations or commitments of any kind, express or implied, not set forth herein.
 This Agreement supersedes all prior agreements, oral or written, between the parties with respect to the subject matter hereof.
-Unless earlier terminated pursuant to Article 6, this Agreement shall terminate on December 31, 2005.
+Subject to Articles 6 and 10, this Agreement and the rights and obligations of the parties hereunder shall terminate on December 31, 2005.

 11.3 If the parties shall mutually agree, this Agreement may be amended or terminated at any time and from time to time.
 Any party is free to refuse to agree to any such amendment (including but not limited to any amendment described in the last sentence of this Section 11.3) for any or no reason as the party deems appropriate in its discretion, and no amendment or other modification of this Agreement shall be of any force or effect unless it is in writing and signed by the parties.
 Without in any manner limiting any of the rights or obligations of the parties under this Agreement (including but not limited to GE’s right and obligation to complete the XONON Implementation Program and West LB’s obligation to make the payments it is required to make under Section 4.1), the parties recognize that negative developments early in the course of the XONON Implementation Program might prompt the parties to mutually agree to terminate some or all of their respective obligations under this Agreement before completion of one or more of Milestones 1, 2, 3 or 4.
 Any such termination would be accomplished (if at all) through an amendment of this Agreement made in accordance with this Section 11.3, and any such amendment would reflect the parties’ agreement (if any) as to the extent (if any) to which GE may be entitled to partial payment of the amount which would have been payable to it under Section 4.1 upon completion of any of Milestones 1, 2, 3 or 4 yet to be completed at the time of termination in order to fairly compensate GE for work done toward completion of the Milestone prior to termination.